nngabe/roma/README.md

 All datasets with precomputed positional encodings can be found [here](https://zenodo.org/records/14911118).

+Please place files in a `data/` directory next to `roma/` to use the default paths specified in `train.py`.

 ## Experiments

 Each set of experiments can be run with the following commands: